-- attrition (reducing something’s strength or effectiveness through effective attack or pressure)
+- Attrition (reducing the strength or effectiveness of something through effective attack or pressure).

 Types of selection bias

-Sampling bias has results because of a non-random sample of participants, i.e. some of the participants are involved completely, while others are forced to get involved, which results in sampling bias.
+Sampling bias has resulted because of a non-random sample of participants; i.e. some of the participants are involved completely, while others are forced to get involved, which results in the sampling bias.

 There are methods like the random generation sequencer used to select the sample.
-It should also be remembered that the laws of the inferential statistics can be applied and holds true only when the randomisation was done properly.
+It should also be remembered that the laws of inferential statistics can be applied and hold true only when the randomization was done properly.
 It is a subtype of selection bias, but some researchers consider it as a separate type of bias.

 Examples of sampling bias: